-You can protect yourself from a leading killer.
+Screenings can help protect you from a leading killer.

 While there are many types of breast disease, few draw as much attention or as much concern as breast cancer.
 Every year, scientists and doctors conduct millions of dollars worth of research to better understand and treat breast cancer.
 Their efforts have been successful: the five-year survival rate for localized cancer has increased from just 72 percent 50 years ago to better than 95 percent today.

-Fortunately, there's solid evidence that a regular program of monthly breast self-exams, mammograms, and physical exams by doctors can identify breast cancer at an early, treatable stage, reducing the number of deaths.
+Fortunately, there's solid evidence that a regular routine of monthly breast self-exams, mammograms, and physical exams by doctors can identify breast cancer at an early, treatable stage, reducing the number of deaths.

 This section will help you learn more about breast cancer and other breast diseases.
 More importantly, it will help you learn the simple steps you can take to protect yourself.